Statement from Aaron Kowalski, JDRF Chief Executive Officer:

 Our Commitment to Diversity & Inclusion

-JDRF is dedicated to improving diversity and inclusion across our organization — internally and externally.
+JDRF is dedicated to improving diversity, equity, inclusion, and belonging across our organization — internally and externally.

-In early 2020, we launched a Diversity & Inclusion Task Force
+In early 2020, we launched a Diversity, Equity, Inclusion, and Belonging Task Force

 Recruitment for this task force, across national and chapter staff, was interrupted by staff furloughs in the wake of COVID-19, but committee leadership continues to drive this work.
 Among the critical topics the task force will address are ways to ensure: